PrasadDaCDH/gitlearn/GitCommands.md

 12>#you need PAT from github to push the repo's to chace it use git config --global credential.helper cache/store (store for permanent)

+13>#To add a new branch into git git checkout -b newbranchname

+14>#to switch between branches git checkout branchname

+15>#to see the commit in online git log --oneline

+16>#to merge the branches
+git chery-pick thecommitid
+git rebase thecommitname (IT will take effect before the effect of main) git merge thecomitname  (IT will take effect after the effect of main)

+13